MILAN SUMMER SCHOOL 2017

 This School offers an intensive learning experience focused on the ex-ante appraisal (Cost Benefit Analysis) of Major Projects asking for co-financing under the European Structural and Investment Funds in the programming period 2014-2020.
-This year the structure has been completely revised to offer a more refined programme combining the need to provide an overview and introduction to principles and methods of CBA and, at the same time, to offer a more in-depth understanding of sectoral applications.
+The structure of this school reflects the need to provide an overview and introduction to principles and methods of CBA for beginners and to offer a more in-depth understanding of sectoral applications for more advanced trainees.

-Lecturers are experts of the team involved in the preparation of the new edition of the Guide to Cost Benefit Analysis of Investment Projects, including the authors, technical advisors and academic peer reviewers.
-They come from the following institutions: University of Milan, CSIL, European Commission (tbc) and Jaspers.
+Lecturers are experts of the team involved in the preparation of the last edition of the Guide to Cost Benefit Analysis of Investment Projects, including the authors, technical advisors and academic peer reviewers.
+They come from the following institutions: University of Milan, CSIL, European Commission and Jaspers.

 To know more about them see the Lecturers page.